On Actors and Deepfakes (Part 2)

 Mark Hamill deepfake (Credit: Entertainment Weekly — courtesy Star Wars and Disney all rights reserved)

-Software powered by the latest in AI and Machine Learning (AI/ML) — Deep Learning neural networks — will soon make deepfakes of any length and perfect quality, on common computer hardware available to almost anyone.
-That availability is only going to become more present as the tech continues to grow in power and shrink in cost.
+Software, powered by the latest in AI and Machine Learning (AI/ML) — Deep Learning neural networks — will soon make deepfakes of any length and perfect quality, on common computer hardware available to almost anyone.
+That availability is only going to become more prevalent as the tech continues to grow in power and shrink in cost.

-You might ask what is considered a perfect deepfake?
-We can define it as being in-detectable to all humans and most algorithms.
+You might ask, “what is considered a perfect deepfake?”
+We can define it as being in-detectable to all humans and most machines.

-Digital tools exist today to synthesize images, sound, and video like the Adobe suite.
-Artists can create “synthetic images” (aka fake, photoshopped, doctored, touched-up) that are near-perfect quality (mostly imperceptible to human viewers).
-Many talented technologists use professional CGI software and game engines like UE5 to make video so real you’d think the actor themselves filmed the generated lines.
+Digital tools exist today to synthesize images, sound, and video, such as the powerful Adobe suite.
+Anyone can create “synthetic images” (following terms like fakes, photoshopped, doctored, and touched-up) that are near-perfect quality (mostly imperceptible to a human audience).
+Many talented technologists use professional CGI software and game engines like UE5 to make video so real you’d think the actors themselves filmed the generated scenes in real life.

-It’s not as common yet to create making professional-quality deepfake video or CGI e.g. through video apps like TikTok or on iPhones, due to the powerful computers and servers required.
-With time this requirement will shrink however, thanks to ever-improving computer chips and devices, high-bandwidth Internet, and Cloud services for compute and GPUs.
-We could see perfect deepfakes generated on a common smartphone, putting it easily within reach of both big studios and indie filmmakers alike.
+It’s not as common yet for the general public to create professional-quality deepfake video or CGI e.g. through video apps like TikTok or on iPhones, due to the powerful computers and servers required.
+With time this requirement will shrink, thanks to ever-improving computer chips and devices, high-bandwidth Internet, and Cloud services for compute and GPUs.
+We could soon see perfect deepfakes generated on a common smartphone, putting it easily within reach of both big studios and influencer content creators alike.

 So how can the creators of tomorrow benefit from this new technology in the film industry?
 What aspects can help aspiring artists and filmmakers break in to Hollywood, creating amazing new original content for us all to enjoy?

-Nearly one-third of U.S. teens want to be Creators especially video
+Nearly one-third of U.S. teens want to be “influencer” video creators

 Positive Usage of Deepfakes

-Actors can learn about AI “synthetic media” and how to use it for their career roles, especially the “below-the-line” aspiring actor trying to break in.
-Having recently enjoyed Robert Pattinson in The Batman on the big screen, I was excited to see incredible deepfakes of him portrayed for short clips in The Dark Knight.
+Actors can learn about AI “synthetic media” and how to use it for their career roles, especially the “below-the-line” and aspiring actor trying to break in.
+Having recently enjoyed Robert Pattinson in The Batman on the big screen, I was excited to see incredible deepfakes of him portrayed in short clips of The Dark Knight.
 You can see the deepfake below from this amazing creator (Sham00k): https://www.youtube.com/c/Shamook

-Robert Pattison [sic] as Batman [DeepFake] (Shamook on YouTube)
+Deepfake Robert Pattinson as The Dark Knight (Shamook on YouTube)

-One way Hollywood studios and actors can benefit is by scaling up sales of existing and current work, by having publishers and distributors translate (aka localize) for theatrical release in more markets like China, Europe, India, South America, Africa, the Middle East, or anywhere else and in any number of languages.
+One way Hollywood studios and actors can benefit is by scaling up sales of existing and future work, by having publishers and distributors translate (localize) for theatrical release in additional international markets like China, Europe, India, South America, Africa, the Middle East, or anywhere else, in any number of languages.

-Shoot a TV commercial in English, but your product is also available in France?
+Shoot a TV commercial in English while your product is also available in France?
 Translate to French and advertise in new markets.
 Film a movie for the circuits and festivals, and want to show in Cannes?
-Translate to French, Mandarin, Spanish, German, and let the audience and judges enjoy watching in their native language, bettering your chances of rave reviews, award nominations, and ticket sales.
+Translate to French, Mandarin, Spanish, and German, letting the audience and judges enjoy watching your work in their native language, bettering your chances of rave reviews, award nominations, and ticket sales.

-For now I think there are still many benefits for professional actors to not rely on deepfakes and there will always be a place for human acting in the life of cinema.
-It’s important to hone your craft, gain a following and network of references, feel the scenes and roles yourself, perform better through interaction with fellow human actors, real scenery locations, costumes, props, sounds, which greenscreens simply can’t replicate.
+For now I think there are still many benefits for professional actors to not rely on deepfakes, and we believe there will always be a place for human acting in the world of cinema.
+It’s important to hone your craft, gain a following and network of references, feel the scenes and roles yourself, perform better through interaction with fellow actors on real locations, with immersive costumes, props, and sounds, which greenscreens simply can’t replicate fully.

-Finally, actors should also employ a more defensive posture, and ensure your management teams are working with Big Tech and the government to flag your unsanctioned deepfakes on the Web and across streaming services, if you can afford it and are popular enough for this to be occurring (and costing you income).
-Similar to todays bootleg video, pirated movies, “deep porn” deepfakes, and other illegal content, you can ensure your paid content and acting talent is not stolen and monetized on YouTube, TikTok, or anywhere.
+Celebrities should also employ a defensive posture, and ensure their management teams are working with Big Tech and the government, to flag unsanctioned deepfakes on the Web, if you can afford it and are popular enough for this to be occurring (and costing you income).
+Similar to today’s bootleg video, pirated movies, “nudify” deepfakes, and other illegal content, you should ensure your paid content and acting talent is not stolen and monetized by others across YouTube, TikTok, or private streamers.

-It sounds scary, but actively providing trusted technical partners with your library of media content to scan and analyze will likely help them in their task, searching and flagging your stolen likeness with direct efficiency and fast results.
-Companies like Comcast, YouTube, and Meta (Facebook) are already very good at this, and probably take down millions of media infringements uploaded every day.
+It sounds scary, but actively providing your likeness data to trusted technical partners, with your library of media content to scan and analyze, will help them in their task searching for and flagging your stolen likeness.
+Companies like Comcast, YouTube, and Meta (Facebook) are already very good at this, and take down likely millions of infringements every day.

-Your Face Your Right — Actors Taking Charge of their Likeness Career
+Your Face, Your Right — Actors Taking Ownership of their Likeness

-There are almost 200 countries on planet Earth today, and inevitably some governments will use deepfake tech or try to ban it (possibly keeping it for personal covert use).
-Terrorists and autocratic leaders will continue its use and soon likely cause a seriously real international incident, possibly attacking from operations in the field overs-seas with basic 2G connections on dated yet powerful smartphones, and some future illicit app anyone can code with available open source algorithms and ML models.
+There are nearly 200 countries on the planet, and inevitably some governments will use deepfake technology, while others may try to ban it (possibly even keeping it for their own covert use).
+Terrorists and autocratic leaders will continue its use and soon likely cause a serious international incident, easily attacking overs-seas with basic 2G connections.
+Deepfakes will be generated on even out-dated yet powerful smartphones, on some future illicit app anyone can put together with open-source algorithms and model weights.

-Unfortunately some day we may see illegal datasets of human faces and video on the dark web for rogue actors to train ML Models with, just like leaked data seen recently in company hacks and dumps.
-The dark web is also known to hold illegal media data, “child porn” and “revenge porn”, some stolen through social and technical hacks.
+Unfortunately, some day we may also see illegal datasets of human faces and videos on the dark web for rogue actors to train ML Models with.
+We see this today with hacked company data that is regularly stolen to be sold there.
+The dark web is also known to hold illegal media, “child porn” and “revenge porn”, some stolen and some generated.
 It is hard to control, and may become important for worldwide governing associations like the UN (UNICRI), NATO, EU, WHO, Interpol, NIST, OECD, or others clamping down on the spread of harmful deepfakes and any illegal data models.

-Would you use an AI Lawyer if it was ten times more cost effective?
+Would you use an AI Lawyer if it offered 10 times the cost savings?

-Weekly working in San Francisco and LA we hear people saying they hate “smart robots”, wishing humanity wouldn’t create any.
-To an extent I agree, in that I recognize the concern around AGI.
-We certainly have a healthy respect and fear for AI, and are aware of ways it can be used for harmful purposes.
-It’s critically important companies thinking about AI study the basics like: https://www.coursera.org/learn/ai-for-everyone
+We hear people on a regular basis across SF and LA tell us that they hate AI and “smart robots”, and hoped humanity wouldn’t create this technology.
+To an extent I agree in that I recognize the concern around AGI.
+I certainly have a healthy respect and fear for AI, and am aware of ways it can be used for harmful purposes.
+It’s critically important companies think about AI and study the basics through educational content like this free course: https://www.coursera.org/learn/ai-for-everyone

 It’s never smart to ignore technology and hope it goes away.
-Use it to your advantage, decide when to draw the line and limit usage (with respect to your rights and privileges around your face and voice).
+Use it to your advantage, and decide when to draw the line and limit usage especially with respect to rights and privileges around your likeness (look and voice).

 References